Looking for a career as a Chief Customer Officer? In this article, we have mentioned the roles and responsibilities of a modern CCO.

 They add a layer of qualification for the right customers whose predicted lifetime value surpasses their acquisition cost.

-The CCO evaluates customer feedback on the product and take it forward to the product management team for implementation.
+The CCO evaluates customer feedback on the product and takes it forward to the product management team for implementation.
 They help product management teams strategize on the product to facilitate adoption and experience:

 These customer-centric dimensions to the product can only be added by the Chief Customer Officer.